Let's talk about Triglycerides

 Besides genetics, weight, and lifestyle, other factors that can increase the likelihood of developing high triglycerides include:

 - Age (triglyceride levels tend to increase with age)

 - Certain health conditions, including type 2 diabetes, low HDL (“good”) cholesterol, and hypothyroidism

 Learn more about triglycerides

 Curious whether you have an increased likelihood of developing high triglycerides based on your genetics?
 23andMe takes into account more than 4,000 genetic markers to estimate the likelihood of developing high triglycerides.
 Find out more with the Triglycerides report (Powered by 23andMe Research), part of the 23andMe+ Membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year.‡
+23andMe+ includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - This report does not diagnose high triglycerides and should not be used to make medical decisions.

 - The report was developed by 23andMe scientists using data and insights gathered from thousands of customers who chose to participate in our research.
 Reports based on 23andMe research provide an estimate of your likelihood of developing a condition based on your genetics and other factors.
 This report does not account for lifestyle or family history.

 - The report does not account for every possible genetic variant that could affect your likelihood of developing high triglycerides.

 National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III).
 (2002).
 “Third Report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III) final report.”
 Circulation.
 106(25):3143-421.